INDUSTRIAL & OFFLINE

 Today

-The yard trackage was torn up soon after this last usage in 1996 by the City of New York, and in 2006 the float bridge was removed to make way for a new ship terminal.
+While freight service ended in 1992, the yard trackage was not torn up until 1996 (by the City of New York), and in 2006 the float bridge was removed to make way for a new passenger cruise ship terminal.

-Fortunately, a few of the original New York Dock multi-story concrete construction warehouses have been preserved, if not for being converted into condos.
+Fortunately, the two original New York Dock multi-story concrete construction warehouses have been preserved, if not for being converted into condos and storage.
 The following image was taken from the water onboard the Lehigh Valley tugboat "Cornell" on a rail marine tour of New York Harbor.

 Atlantic Terminal Warehouse - July 12, 2008